-DROP-OFF & PICK-UP - The designated area for picking up and dropping off students is the south side of the building (alley), along the yellow curbed area.
-Pull all the way forward closest to 8th street allowing room for others to park.
+DROP-OFF & PICK-UP - The designated area for picking up and dropping off students is the 8th Street entrance, along the yellow curbed area.
+Pull all the way forward closest to Kentucky Street, allowing room for others to park.
 It is important that we do not block the driving path in the alley, block State Street Bank driveways, or park behind cars blocking them in.
-There is available parking on 8th Street however, it is limited.

-\Please remember all areas around ECFC are designated school zones.
+Please remember all areas around ECFC are designated school zones.
 Please drive slower than 15 miles per hour and stay alert to families coming and going with their children.

-Early Childhood & Family Center Health Requirements 2020-2021
+Early Childhood & Family Center Health Requirements 2021-2022